Annual Mathlympics for All Singapore Primary Schools

 2nd Runner-Up: Cash prize and 1 trophy for the school

-School Distinction: Top 3 schools (excluding Champion and Runner-Up schools) with highest medal count, 1 School Distinction Trophy for each school
+School Distinction: Top 3 schools (excluding Champion and Runner-Up schools) with highest medal count will receive a School Distinction Trophy for each school

 The Champion School shall keep the Challenge Trophy and shall return it to Learners’ Connections Pte Ltd for the next competition.
 The Challenge Trophy shall be kept permanently by the school which emerges champion in three consecutive years.

-Individual Prizes will be awarded to the overall top 3 participants, in addition to the top 3 participants of each of the 4 school zones.
+Individual Prizes will be awarded to the overall top 3 participants, in addition to the top 3 participants of each of the 4 school zones, excluding the former.

 Participation in the competition is more meaningful if participants have an avenue to learn and prepare.